UK Homeowners Paying Down Mortgage Debt Throughout Pandemic

 The more mortgage debt paid off by households during the last 12 to 18 months, the cheaper their mortgages will become, and can also shave several years off the overall duration of the loan.

-With fixed deals at around the 1% mark coming to an end and being replaced by SVR’s of 3.5% to 4%, the new breed of fixed term mortgages is likely to be higher than those of two years ago, vindicating the decision to overpay their mortgages for many UK households.
+With fixed deals at around the 1% mark coming to an end and being replaced by SVR’s of 3.5% to 4%, the new breed of fixed term mortgages is likely to be higher than those of two years ago, vindicating the decision to overpay their mortgages for many UK households and save money.